 Actual cash value coverage means that the insurance company will pay to replace the structure or personal belongings, but will deduct some money from their total payment due to depreciation on said items.
 Replacement costs take this policy a step further by agreeing to pay for the damaged home or items inside at their value when first purchased, no depreciation deduction taken.

-Finally, guaranteed replacement costs means that the insurance company will cover the full cost to repair or replace a damaged dwelling for a covered peril regardless of the policy limits.
+Finally, extended replacement cost means that the insurance company will cover the full cost to repair or replace a damaged dwelling for a covered peril regardless of the policy limits.
 This can be especially helpful for homeowners after a natural disaster or when supply prices suddenly jump.

 Not all homeowners insurance policies are the same.
 There are a variety of coverage and payout amounts available depending on the type of home you have and the items you want protected.
 It’s best to consider all belongings and structures on your property, as well as the daily wear and tear on your home before deciding which policy to move forward with.